Measuring Impact of Leadership Development Investments: 6 Steps

 Organizational culture change is about changing beliefs, assumptions, and attitudes — and changing these things is never easy or fast.

 Strategically collecting, analyzing, and using data along the way can tell you whether your culture change initiative is successful and provide insights that can make your efforts more effective.
 Using data to gain insights throughout the process can shift beliefs and practices — and lead to real, long-lasting organizational change.

 That’s why we recommend moving from a mindset of measuring results to ongoing evaluation.
 Make learning integral to the change process.
 Think about the impact desired and what you want to achieve early, and use data to drive insights throughout the culture change process.

 As with other types of evaluations, the most effective way of measuring the impact of a culture change requires planning before the initiative even begins.
 Read our full white paper for more advice on how to measure your organization’s culture initiative, including:

 While you could skip ongoing measurement of the impact of your culture change initiative, just as with measuring the impact of other types of investments in your people, the ultimate outcome is likely to be less positive and impactful.

 Ready to Take the Next Step?

 We can help your HR team create scalable but personalized leadership development to ensure you get the results that matter most to your organization.
-Our Talent Development solutions can be customized for your unique context and culture, and our leadership analytics practice experts can help you with diagnosing your current state and measuring impact.
+We can provide customized leadership development for your unique context and culture, and our Leadership Analytics experts can help you with diagnosing your current state and measuring impact.